Long Distance Walking Routes for Beginners

 Brodick is Arran's main ferry terminal, connecting to Ardrossan on the mainland.
 You can catch a bus from Sannox to Brodick once you've completed the route.
 Find more public transport on Arran.

 - Brodick Castle & Country Park- learn all about the history of this grand fortress and explore the grounds and woodland trails.
-The castle's interior is really outstanding, with its elegant décor and fine furnishings.

 - Location: Argyll & The Isles